|

 ultimately going to go down as I look back on my life as one that I have

+learned.
 I had not too dissimilar of an experience in the context of the entertainment

 world.
 I feel like I could go and get a job in a company doing I don’t